Tethik/my-recipes/README.md

 # my-recipes

 A repository of personal recipes that I use in my day-to-day life.
 Feel free to reuse.

+Remember to `node gather.js`